 The use of fixed thresholds for intervention is usually incorporated with a measure of BMD and a history of prior fragility fracture and is very simple to use in a clinical setting.
 [Au: Paragraphs merged.]However, the simplicity of the use of fixed thresholds for intervention masks the issue demonstrated in figure 2, which depicts the FRAX percentage 10-year risk of major osteoporotic fracture against age for men and women with a history of prior fragility fracture and individuals with a BMD T-score of -2.5.
 Notably, the fixed threshold for BMD T-score results in a minimal proportion of women aged between 80 and 90 being treated and in under-treatment of the whole population[Au: Edits beginning ‘and in under-treatment…’ OK?
 Was this what you meant here?]93.

 The above observation is clearly unsatisfactory and counterintuitive to good clinical practice.
 For this reason, in the UK, the National Osteoporosis Group Guidelines[Au: Abbreviation removed as only used once in main text.] employs a combination of age-dependent and fixed thresholds[Au: Are these thresholds employed by NOGG based on BMD or a particular clinical score?
-Please clarify.] to guide intervention99, 100.
+Please clarify.] to guide further investigation (via DXA) and intervention99, 100.
 To expand on this, the intervention thresholds for the initiation of pharmacologic therapy are, for women with a history of prior fragility fracture (with no requirement for further assessment), age-dependent thresholds until the age of 70 years and fixed thresholds thereafter.

 [Au: New paragraph.]The National Osteoporosis Foundation[Au: abbreviation removed as only used once in the main text.] guidelines in the United States suggest that pharmacological therapy should be initiated in those with a prior history of hip or vertebral fracture and in individuals with a T-score ≤ -2.5 101.
 Additionally, postmenopausal women and men ≥50 years with T-scores in an osteopenic range (that is, -2.5 to -1.0) and a US-adapted FRAX score of ≥3% risk of hip fracture and ≥20% of major osteoporotic fracture should receive treatment.
 Here, the reference to a US-adapted FRAX indicates that NOF guidelines[Au:OK?
 To clarify ‘it’] have been calibrated according to US fracture and mortality rates.
 The American College of Rheumatology (ACR) 102 and Scottish Intercollegiate Guidelines Network (SIGN) guidance use FRAX risk to direct BMD screening and intervention thresholds103.
 Notably, the SIGN guidelines use fracture clinical risk factors[Au:OK?] as an initial assessment, followed by BMD assessment;[Au:OK?] a BMD T-score of less than or equal to -2.5 is the gateway to treatment, which is an approach that could potentially widen the treatment gap 103.